buwryme/tiktok-lossless-upload/README.md

 ### Why?

-Methods like itzcrih's method are highly credible for being functional, BUT:
+Methods like itzcrih's on-website video patching or Editing News' extensions are highly credible for being functional, BUT:
 - They are closed source.
 - Their processing is done on their servers, which raises privacy concerns.